Pricing Tricks 🤹You Never Knew: Do They Really Encourage Shoppers to Buy More?

 It all boils down to how a brand converts numerical values.
 It is effective because it looks good to the buyer.
 A $2.99 price is better than a round number price point of $3.00.
 Why?
 Answer: People perceive prices to be smaller when they contain fewer syllables.

 - Buy one get one free.
-This pricing trick makes the buyer think s/he’s getting more for the same price as one.
+This pricing trick makes the buyer think he or she is getting more for the same price as one.
 This is based on one thing: greed.
 Once the buyer sees it; all cautions are tossed to the wind – consequences be damned.
 Consumers have caught on to this pricing trick and avoid it altogether – especially as there’s now a trend for health over supersizing.

 Try to be creative in your pricing tricks

-- Decoy pricing is another one of those pricing tricks which have been purposefully designed to influence shoppers buying decisions via choice price architecture.
+- Decoy pricing.
+Another one of those pricing tricks which have been purposefully designed to influence shoppers’ buying decisions via choice price architecture.
 In buying a product, the customer is free to choose to buy what they want within the parameters you set.
 Many shoppers don’t realise that they are operating within price parameters; and that their buying journey has been carefully analysed and set up long before they’ve even thought about making a purchase.

 Who does this kind of pre-planning and work?
 A world-class pricing team – who, in turn, have spent many months building a choice price architecture made up of carefully priced products, added features, benefits and value statements.